axblueblader/newsfeed-service/README.md

 # newsfeed-service

-Repository for Bandlab backend test assignment
+Repository for a mock newsfeed service with post and comment features

 ## Quickstart